Groking :active, :focus and :focus-visible pseudo-classes

 In the first example we look at :active

 .
-I apply :active
+I applied :active

-to the input element and submit button
+to the input element

-with the following styles:
+and submit button with the following styles:

 When you click the input field, you can see a dashed red outline until you release the mouse button: